The 6 best Freshdesk alternatives for customer service in 2026

 -

 Map out the real cost.
 Look past the per-agent price.
 Add up the costs for all the add-ons you'll actually need (chat, AI, integrations), and try to estimate any potential AI usage fees.
-This will give you the true cost and help you avoid any nasty surprises down the road.
+This will give you the true cost and help you avoid any surprises down the road.

 -